Connolly, Western Australia: Significant events

 An entire local street, namely Prairie Dunes Place has gained notability for its annual Christmas lights display.
 Since 1999, the street has been raising funds for the Association for the Blind WA and in this time has raised in excess of $80,000 [AUD] (2007) towards the training of guide dogs.

 Transport

-The suburb is served by bus links which provide connections back to the Joondalup Line via either the Whitfords or Joondalup railway stations.
+The suburb is served by bus links that provide connections back to the Yanchep line via either Whitfords or Joondalup railway stations.